janscience/adaptationprimer/lifac/README.md

 ![ficurves](lifac-isih.png)

+The ISI histograms get longer tails when the adaptation process itself is noisy (`noiseda` argument to the `lifac()` function).

-Or the serial correlation between successive interspike intervals at various lags:
+Compute the serial correlation between successive interspike intervals at various lags:

 ``` py
 max_lag = 5